umass-gis/workshops/content/ArcGIS Online Tutorial/04_WebMap.md

 1. In the **Layers** tab, click and drag the **six dots** to the left of the layer name.
 1. Reorder the layers in the list to change the drawing order in the map.

   [img:WebMap_06]

 ### Hide Layers
+{: .no_toc }

 You can also hide layers temporarily so you can focus on other layers by clicking the **eyeball symbol** to the right of the layer name.

 [img:WebMap_07]

 ### Using Basic Map Tools
+{: .no_toc }

 In the right menu, click the **wrench icon** to open the Map Tools menu.
-It will prompt you to select one of three tools: **Directions, Measurement** and **Location.**
+It will prompt you to select one of three tools: **Directions, Measurement** or **Location.**

 [img:WebMap_08]

 * The **Directions** tool works the same way as any navigation app on your phone.
 Input a Start and End location, and the tool will automatically calculate the estimated drive time, distance, and directions from the first location to the second.
 You can also add in multiple destinations, change your departure time, and change the method from “driving time” to another transportation method.
-This tool operates much like Google Maps.
-Notice that this tool outputs a new layer into your layers list called Route.
+Notice that this tool outputs a new layer into your layers list called "Route."
 Every time you run this tool, it will be saved as a new Route layer.

 [img:WebMap_09]

 * The **Measure** tool gives a rough distance between two points.
 Simply click at your starting location and double-click at your end location to calculate the distance.

-Note that because we are not using specific addresses or latitude/longitude coordinates and instead relying on a rough mouse click, this will not be 100% accurate.
+Because we are not using specific addresses or latitude/longitude coordinates, instead are relying on a rough mouse click, this will not be 100% accurate.
+{.note}

 [img:WebMap_10]